react-navigation/react-navigation.github.io/docs/deep-linking.md

 To test the URI on a real device, open Safari and type `mychat://chat/Eric`.

+**warning:** If react-native remote debugging is enabled and the app is not already running (foreground or background) deep linking will not work.
+To test deep linking to your app from a closed state, disable remote debugging.

 ### Android

 To configure the external linking in Android, you can create a new intent in the manifest.